Cookies & Your Privacy

 The result was a narrative account, ‘Shemlan Days’, which can be downloaded below in a PDF version.

 My fellow contributors were mostly retired diplomats and others whom we generally referred to as our friends from the Foreign Office library.
 None of their memoirs ran to more than a few pages.
 To retain a sense of balance for the envisaged book, the editing panel decided that my text would have to be cut back by a third.
-But when The Arabists of Shemlan was finally published by Stacey International in 2006, I was nonetheless happy to see the curtailed version published in it as ‘The End of the Road 1978’ (pp 243-67).
+But when The Arabists of Shemlan was finally published by Stacey International in 2006, I was nonetheless delighted to see the curtailed version published in it as ‘The End of the Road 1978’ (pp 243-67).

 ‘Shemlan Days’ by Duncan Campbell-Smith